 For filling as above

 For the outer layer, you can use a stiff dough made with maida as you make for puri.

 Method to prepare:

-Knead a stiff dough using maida, salt and water.
+Knead a stiff dough using maida, salt, and water.
 Divide into small balls of equal size.
-Roll them out and place the sweet filling in middle and cover as shown in the Kajjikayalu.
+Roll them out and place the sweet filling in the middle and cover as shown in the Kajjikayalu.